 You can use a prebuilt marketing automation template, and edit it any way you like.
 This saves you having to map out the whole scenario yourself, since you can just use a blueprint that’s worked well for others.

-Basic scoring plan, basic tagging plan, and sales team alerts are all available in the template library.
+Basic scoring plan, basic tagging plan, and add contacts to CRM pipeline are all available in the template library.

 The other way?
 You can create your own marketing automation workflow from scratch.